Check which supplies of sport, physical recreation, and physical education services qualify for exemption from VAT.

 If you require your members to make a loan, pay a levy or buy shares or debentures, by doing so they will be paying consideration, or additional consideration, for your supply of the benefits of membership, and you will have to account for VAT on the value of that consideration.

-You find more about this in Notice 701/5 Clubs and associations.
+You can find more about this in Clubs and associations’ VAT responsibilities (VAT Notice 701/5).

 3.6 Sports governing bodies